enesyesil/yp-career-docs/docs/programs/synergy-meetup.md

 ---

-Synergy Meetups help students realize:
+Synergy Meetups help young professionals realize:
 **You don’t have to figure everything out alone.**
 Sometimes, the people walking beside you are the best mentors you can get.